sankeer28/Club_Manager/README.md

 ### 2. Practice Management
 - **Scheduling:** Coaches can schedule practice sessions, specifying the date, time, and location. ✅
 - **Practice Attendance:** The system tracks member attendance to sessions. ❌
-- **Payment for Practices:** Members can schedule and pay for practice sessions through the app. ❌
+- **Payment for Practices:** The app allows Members to schedule and pay for practice sessions. ❌

 ### 3. Financial Management
 - **Track Finances:** The treasurer can view the club's income statement, including revenue and expenses. ❌